Skip links

 4) Sensory Overload

 Neurodivergent individuals can be more easily overstimulated compared to their neurotypical counterparts.
-Many neurodivergent individuals may also identify as being highly sensitive, (or a Highly Sensitive Person).
+Many neurodivergent individuals may also identify as being highly sensitive (or as a Highly Sensitive Person).
 This may present challenges in relationships, particularly in areas of intimacy.
 For example, one partner in a couple may prefer more physical touch and affection, whereas the other partner may prefer significantly less.
 For a highly sensitive or neurodivergent person, too much touch or touch in specific areas can mean the difference between pleasant arousal or fight and flight mode.
 Intimacy in neuroblended relationships can be tricky to navigate and may require more creative problem solving to maintain.

 5) Executive Functioning